lordfeck/rsru/README.md

 `misc` : Screenshots and images intended to show how RSRU looks.
 This directory may be deleted.

-`output` : The default destionation directory whereto RSRU writes its generated website.
+`output` : The default destination directory whereto RSRU writes its generated website.

 `tpl` : The template root directory.
 All style template files are stored in subdirectories under here.